Anessen/PSFalcon/Installation.md

 Import-Module .\PSFalcon
 ```

-# Basic Troubleshooting and Support
+# Basic troubleshooting and support

 * Set `$VerbosePreference` to `'Continue'`
 * Run `Start-Transcript`, `Show-FalconModule`, the affected PSFalcon commands or script, and `Stop-Transcript`